 Big projects with great teams fail.
 Yes, you read it correctly.
 Projects with proper funding clubbed together with great minds fail at astonishing rates.
 Be it product development, roll-outs & upgrades, system maintenance all these projects consume tremendous efforts and resources over a certain period of time.
+The case is not different in case of big data transformations.

 Looking at the staggering numbers above, you can clearly understand there are practices and activities which are being neglected or not done correctly.
 These numbers don’t just talk about failure, they also talk about financial losses and demoralization of the employee working on the project.